 Transportation in Ireland with Toddlers & Babies

 The very best way to ensure you can experience all that the Emerald Isle has to offer, especially if traveling to Ireland with a baby or toddler, is by renting a car.
 This gives you the freedom to up and go as you please.
-Just be aware, they drive on the other side of the road!
+Just be aware that in Ireland they drive on the other side of the road!
 This was a major adjustment for us being from the US.

 Ireland with Baby Carrier or Stroller

-We travel with a lightweight, compact umbrella stroller so it was not much effort to bring, but mainly used a baby hiking carrier on this trip.
+We travel with a lightweight, compact umbrella stroller so it was not much effort to bring, but we mainly used a baby hiking carrier on this trip.
 We didn’t use the stroller as much because of the terrain in many places we visited.
-But it was helpful at times as a place to nap or even a seat for eating!
+We’re still glad we brought the stroller to Ireland as it was helpful at times as a place to nap or even a seat for eating!

-- Changing Diapers in Ireland – Some places do not have baby changing areas, so this may need to be done in the car or on the ground.
-Packing a small blanket or towel just to use for a changing pad is a good idea.
+Some places in Ireland do not have baby changing areas, so this may need to be done in the car or on the ground.
+Packing a small blanket or a travel change mat is a good idea.

-- How to Dress Baby in Ireland – We found that the weather was constantly changing throughout the day.
+We found that the Irish weather was constantly changing throughout the day.
 Dressing in layers is key!
-For babies and young children, it’s best to overdress.
+For babies and toddlers, it’s best to dress them in too many layers (which can be removed as required).
 The weather could go from cold, rainy and windy to sunny and warm several times a day!
 We usually dressed our baby in a snowsuit while out exploring.

-- Baby Essentials in Ireland – Baby travel essentials and food can be found at stores in bigger cities, so be sure to stock up for your trip when you can.
+Virtually all baby travel essentials and food can be found at stores in the bigger Irish cities, so be sure to stock up before venturing out to the Irish countryside.

 We assumed Blarney Castle was just a cheesy touristy area, where people go to kiss a stone and leave.
 That presumption was so wrong!
 I recommend planning at least half a day to explore all that Blarney Castle has to offer.
 The gardens and walks around the area are gorgeous.

-We stopped at Inch beach before driving west around the peninsula, leaving plenty of time to stop along the way to explore: the beehive huts, ruins, ogham stones, old forts, beaches, and many opportunities to count sheep!
+We stopped at Inch beach before driving west around the Dingle Peninsula, leaving plenty of time to stop along the way to explore: the beehive huts, ruins, ogham stones, old forts, beaches, and many opportunities to count sheep!
 We used this self-guided tour and went at our own pace.

-If touring the castle, tickets are fairly inexpensive at 8€ for adults, and children over 6 years old are 4€.
+If touring the Kilkenny Castle, tickets are fairly inexpensive at 8€ for adults, and children over 6 years old are 4€.
 The town of Kilkenny is cute to walk around as well.

-Don’t miss all our resources for hiking with a baby or toddler.
+Don’t miss all our best tips on hiking with a baby.

-This was not originally on our itinerary but decided to take the extra time to visit.
+Kylemore Abbey was not originally on our itinerary but decided to take the extra time to visit.
 I’m so glad we did!
 We were lucky to have a sunny, warm weather day.
-I’d definitely recommend going when it is warm to be able to fully enjoy the outdoors!
+I’d definitely recommend going to Kylemore Abbey when it is warm to be able to fully enjoy the outdoors!

 The Cliffs of Moher is definitely a MUST SEE when visiting Ireland, even if you are traveling with toddlers or a baby.
 I would plan at about two hours to explore the area.
 Depending on the time of year, you may be able to spot interesting wildlife, such as puffins!